denten-books/plain-text/1-metaphor.md

 application, the engineers at IBM describe the "contents of the notebook metaphor," which are "displayed as a stack of sheets."
 "The interface [...] permits a user to directly manipulate the sheets in the notebook metaphor" [@glaser_graphical_1995].

 In these words we begin to glimpse the trouble with the structural metaphor paradigm of human-computer interaction.
-The idea of "direct manipulation" refers to its *immediate* availability to hand.
-Paradoxically, the user handles only the metaphor directly.
-The actual notebook is occluded in favor of its representation.
-This subtle sleight of hand, by which the handling of metaphors appears a "direct" action, where metaphors subsume things, will continue to haunt our conversation.
+The idea of "direct manipulation" refers to the object's immediate availability to hand.
+But, users *do not* handle the object directly.
+They take hold of metaphors.
+The mechanisms of the actions associated with the object---turn the page, delete a document---are occluded in favor of their mimetic representations.
+Images of papers and pages stand in for floating gates and electromagnetic charges.
+This subtle sleight of hand, by which the manipulation of metaphors appears a "direct" action, where metaphors subsume things, will continue to haunt our conversation.

 ## Dissimulation

-Readers know what paragraphs, pages, files, and folders can do on paper and would like for digital images of paper to behave in a similar way.
+Readers know how paragraphs, pages, files, and folders relate to paper and would like for their digital images to behave in a similar way.
 The principles of metaphor-driven design contain an implicit model of human-computer interaction, which suggests that humans prefer to manipulate digital information stored on computational media by the means of familiar mediating structures---paragraphs, pages, files, and folders---associated figuratively with the affordances of print media.
 For example, one affordance of paper is that it can be folded.
 It therefore becomes possible to "earmark" a page by folding a corner.
-The fold enables subsequent recollection of text that was read previously.
-By these means, a reader marks a notable place in the text in order to return to it later.
 Patently, digital media cannot (as of yet) fold by the way of paper.
 Readers seeking a mechanism for digital recollection may not be familiar with the affordances of the newly inhabited medium.
 Consequently, the affordances of digital media are presented through metaphor.
 In this way, a virtual "earmark" on a "page" represents a numerical pointer to a specific address in the computer memory.
 A "page" stands for a range of related addresses that correspond roughly to the information visible on an analogous page in print.
 Similarly, one "drops a folder into a trash bin" or "drags and drops a file" or "bookmarks a page" on a screen.
 Such metaphors rely on habituated insight with one medium extended into another.
 We do not literally "drag" or "drop" bits, but we use metaphors of paper and trashcans to help us manipulate bits and bytes as if they were household objects.
 The metaphor opens figurative possibilities.
-But, it also obscures actual physical contingencies of interacting with bits and bytes, logic gates and electromagnetic traces.
+It also obscures actual physical contingencies of interacting with bits and bytes, logic gates and electromagnetic traces.

-The affordances of physical media differ from those of the simulated.
-We handle bits and bytes differently from files and folders, pages and paragraphs.
-The metaphorical substitution encourages readers to extend the facility they have with handling one sort of media (paper and ink) to another (screen and pixels).
-What readers gain in facility, they lose in critical faculty.
+Metaphorical substitution encourages readers to extend their facility with one sort of media (paper and ink) to another (screen and pixels).
+But, what readers gain in facility, they lose in critical faculty.
 Alienated from the material conditions of information storage and retrieval, readers gain access to the metaphor alone.
 Thus we go through the motions of "turning the page" but in actuality redraw the screen.
 We "highlight a passage," which constitutes an action that may also send information about the highlighted passage to a data aggregation service.
 We "share a book" which really means assigning a temporary license to another user.
 Where does the text go?
 I ask when downloading a paper from an online journal.[^ln1-nested] It is in your home folder someone answers.
 But unless one of us is familiar with the material contingencies of file storage, neither has a mental map of any physical location corresponding to the "home" folder, the default location of personal files on many systems.
 When confronted with the actual affordances of digital text, the user grasps for neutered metaphors.
 We "reside" in such "homes," "own," "share," and "create" only in the simulacrum.

 Interface metaphors conceal structures of algorithmic governance and control over the transmission of symbolic goods.
 Print offers a relatively static and